Boudoir Photography Tips

 If you are posing for nudes, send out a questionnaire prior to your session.
 Some will say they would like to add this option and others will want to decide the day of the shoot.
 This mainly is due to not knowing their comfort level until the session day.

-Most of my nude images lean more on the natural side.
+Most of my nude photographs lean more on the natural side.
 The studio is situated on a corner lot with natural light flooding the entire front portion.
 I take advantage of that and create what I refer to as “a relaxed Sunday morning look.”

 Most of these images are kept as they were in-camera and don’t require editing as the clients like the natural addition to their lingerie wardrobe sets.